 - help keep all your clothes in one place.

 - help keep small items organized with drawer dividers and jewelry inserts.

 Shelves, meanwhile, utilize vertical space well.
-The top and bottom of closets are commonly underused.
+Homeowners tend to underuse the top and bottom of closets.
 Store everything, from shoes to pants to sweaters, and adjust them as needed.

 #2.
 Adjustable Storage for Kids’ Closets

 Any parent would love it if their kid’s closet stayed tidy, at least for a few weeks at a time.
 By keeping a closet organized, kids get ready quicker in the morning and learn to take care of and appreciate what they have.